 This report is testament to the growing body of evidence demonstrating that ending AIDS epidemic as a public health threat by 2030 is certainly doable though it appears ambitious.
 Last but not least, we would like to acknowledge the tremendous contribution and efforts that went into the preparation of this report.
 We would like to especially thank the HIV/STI Sector for their relentless effort in coordinating and drafting this report.

-Datuk Dr. Noor Hisham Bin Abdullah DIRECTOR GENERAL OF HEALTH MALAYSIA
+oor Hisham Bin Abdullah Datuk Dr. M DIRECTOR GENERAL OF HEALTH MALAYSIA

 CONTENTS: